-E. Developer and Development Limits
+H. Developer and Development Limits

-During the allocation year, the per-developer or general partner HTC limit is the greater of: the amount representing 10 percent of the state's per capita volume limit in HTCs or the amount needed to support two developments in the case that two developments selected are being developed by the same developer or general partner.
-Such projects are subject to a development limit of no more than \$1,300,000 in cumulative HTCs allocated to any one development.
+For applicants statewide applying for a portion of the state's HTC volume cap, the per-developer or general partner HTC limit is the greater of: the amount representing 10 percent of the state's per capita volume limit in HTCs or the amount needed to support two developments in the case that two developments selected are being developed by the same developer or general partner.
+Such projects are subject to a development limit of no more than \$1,350,000 in 2022 and 2023 in cumulative HTCs allocated to any one development.

 At the sole discretion of Minnesota Housing, these limits may be waived.
-Minnesota Housing's goal is to optimize the use of all available sources of funding for multifamily developments, including private investor equity, amortizing loans and deferred loans, to produce the maximum number of affordable rental units that meet the strategic priorities adopted by Minnesota Housing and represent developments that are sustainable, cost effective and geographically diverse.
-Consistent with this goal, the following criteria will be used to determine if, and when, Minnesota Housing will provide a waiver.
+Minnesota Housing's goal is to optimize the use of all available sources of funding for multifamily developments, including private investor equity, amortizing loans and deferred loans, to produce the maximum number of affordable rental units that meet the priorities adopted by Minnesota Housing and represent developments that are sustainable, cost effective and geographically diverse.
+Consistent with this goal, the following criteria will be used to determine if, and when, Minnesota Housing may provide a waiver and the applicant must provide justification for exceeding the applicable limit to Minnesota Housing.

-1. Developer Limit
+- 1. Developer Limit - a.

-- a.
 Developer/Sponsor capacity The ability and capacity of the development team to proceed expeditiously to complete multiple developments. - b.
 Financial Feasibility The applicant must demonstrate that the HTCs are necessary for the financial feasibility of the proposed development and that a significant funding gap will remain if the waiver is not granted. - c.
-Minnesota Housing may also waive these limits during Round 2 if there are excess HTCs at year-end.

-2. Development Limit
+Minnesota Housing may also waive these limits during Round 2 if there are excess HTCs at year-end. - 2.
+Development Limit - a.

-- a.
 Financial Feasibility The applicant must demonstrate that the HTCs are necessary for the financial feasibility of the proposed development and that a significant funding gap will remain if the waiver is not granted. - b.
 Minnesota Housing may also waive these limits during Round 2 if there are excess HTCs at year-end.